A Lost Opportunity: Carlos Fuentes, the Essay, and Mexico in English

 Whether Fuentes did a good or a bad job being, together with Paz and maybe Jorge Castañeda and Enrique Krauze, Mexico’s cultural voice for the English-speaking world over the 20th century, is not vital for reconsidering the cultural commodity Mexico.
 I believe the very need of such kind, of such only voice that sells Mexico to larger audiences in English, ought to be retired.
 The key for a real reconceptualization of Mexico in the world is not in one Fuentes or another, but in the overcoming of the mechanism: Mexico as fixed exotic idea is demanded by the world, one or two Fuentes are more than enough to satisfy such a demand; the knowledge of the supply (Mexico) is necessary, as much as the command of the demand (especially the U.S.).
 The Fuentes-like model of the world prestigious Mexican intellectual is the wise dealer who knows his or her market, and delivers the merchandize his or her client demands.
 Useless is to ask the Mexican intellectual to fight the laws of the market, the tempting claws of fame and money.

-But this is a hard task: not only because it is thorny to pronounce “Mexico” in English outside the connotations implied by the lasting Fuentes-like Mexico de exportación, but also because, being Mexican, one is expected to speak like a local, that is, like a real Mexican, and so we come full circle to the Fuentes temptation.
+by the lasting Fuentes-like Mexico de exportación, but also because, being Mexican, one is expected to speak like a local, that is, like a real Mexican, and so we come full circle to the Fuentes temptation.
 Fortunately, such prominent younger Mexican writers as Jorge Volpi have been recently honoring Fuentes by declaring the Fuentes intellectual model irreproducible in today’s global circulation of ideas.
 The circumstances have changed so much, in Mexico, the so-called Latin America and the world, Volpi explains, that the model of intellectual a la Vargas Llosa or a la Fuentes is over.

 In a late essay, Fuentes wrote –in his characteristic blend of “I decree” and Wittgensteinian aphorism: “Introducción del ser histórico en la historia.
 Introducción de una civilización en otra.
 Ello requerirá una aguda conciencia de nuestra propia tradición a fin de darle la mano a las tradiciones de los otros. ¿Qué une a toda tradición sino ser requisito para construir, sobre ella, una nueva creación?
 Tal es el problema que resuelven, con brillo, nuevos novelistas mexicanos como Jorge Volpi, Ignacio Padilla y Pedro Ángel Palou.”(3) Whether this was the enigma and they the solution is not for me to say.
 I highlight simply the attempt at the passing of the baton, for, like my honorable friend Jorge Volpi, I do believe that circumstances have radically changed in Mexico and the world, but not so much in what have to do with the role of the successful Mexican intellectual, his or her marriage of mutual convenience with the state, and the foreign demand for things Mexican.
-In fact, I would say that over the last democratic decade things between the trio –successful intellectuals, Mexican state, and international consumption of Mexican culture– remained unchanged except for a new addition favorable in effect to the Fuentes-like mechanism in locating Mexico in the world.
-I am thinking of all sorts of media as a source of money and fame, and the growing monopolistic trend in the book markets and its corollary, the literary agent.
-Let me put in this way, with all due respect to my friend, a younger writer as Volpi has not had a very different trajectory than Fuentes: worked for the state until very recently,(4) sponsored by state becas and awards, became national patrimony through prizes granted by huge cultural corporations through a literary agent.
-Indeed, the kind of demand for things Mexicans have not changed much, and neither has the mechanism to supply such demand.
-That is why, Volpi´s auspicious end of the Fuentes-style Mexican intellectual is not a factual statement; it is an announcement: “I’m next, I accept the baton.”
+In fact, I would say that over the last democratic decade things

 To be sure, the same could be said of the well-know 1980s brawl that, comme il fault, took place in English, between Carlos Fuentes and Enrique Krauze: among many other domestic things, the debate aimed to disqualify Fuentes as unMexican so as to appoint someone else as the good source of things Mexican in English.
 Whether either Krauze or Volpi will become the new Fuentes will have less to do either with the quality of their work or with their authenticity as Mexicans; it will depend more on their command of the English-speaking word.
 In that Fuentes has been unmatched.
 But, Fuentes gone, the competition is open, we will see Krauze or Castañeda or Volpi in the pages of The New York Review of Books, of The New York Times, in all sorts of documentaries and TV programs, speaking about, well, you name it: the narco, the Mexican novel, Los Tigres del Norte, or sex, or the PRI, or bullfights, or love, or soccer.
 Let the best win.
 The real victory would be elsewhere: in not needing such kind of intellectual.

-Fuentes won much prestigious recognition, but the Nobel Prize escaped him, though for the last decades many expected that he would get it sooner or later.
+that he would get it sooner or later.
 I happen to have had a business meeting with the then CONACULTA director, Consuelo Zaizar, the day after Vargas Llosa’s Nobel Prize was announced.
 She told me of all “they” (I suppose she meant the government or the Mexican publishing industry) have done to get that for Fuentes, though she also mentioned Fernando del Paso and José Emilio Pacheco.
 But Fuentes’ international visibility made him the frontrunner in the race for a Mexico’s second Nobel Prize in literature.
 Of course I kept my mouth shut, not because I found Fuentes undeserving of such a prize, but because I have witnessed in my lifetime five Nobel Prize winners from the literature in my language (Neruda, García Márquez, Paz, Celá, and Vargas Llosa), and I think neither my language nor Fuentes have been damaged by the decisions.
 Fuentes, after all, without a Nobel Prize, was certainly the best-paid and most sought-after Mexican speaker in the whole world especially in major U.S. universities.

 As my way of honoring him, I have read or re-read all of Carlos Fuentes’ non fictional prose.
 I read thus his various essays originally written in English or translated into English, for he, Alma Guillermoprieto, and Jorge Castañeda are the only major Mexican intellectuals who I know for certain write essays directly in English.
 The first thing that caught my attention in this single reading of a total essayism was the recurrence of a topic: his own discovery of Mexico, of Spanish, as he was educated in English until age 12, and lived in many countries before settling in Mexico.
 Do not get me wrong, I care a rat’s tale about Fuentes’ or anybody else’s real Mexicanness, but time and time again he spoke of this discovery which was reincarnated in many forms: the moving description of the powers of his own language, his search of identity, the Mexican revolution as Mexico’s reencounter with itself, the discovery of deep-rooted traditions that needed to be reenacted.

 The self-discovery, to be sure, was part of the U.S. discovery of the Mexican Revolution.
 Its first U.S. interpreter, Frank Tannenbaum, had written in the 1930s: “The principal product of the Revolution … is spiritual; a discovery by the Mexican people of their own dignity, a dignity which they wee not conscious of possessing before and which was not credited to them even by the philosophers drawn from their midst.”(5) This was Fuentes self-discovery, the import of his own decision to become a Mexican writer, which he cast in the same tenor as Pessoa’s or Borges’s choice of Portuguese and Spanish respectively (they both could have been writers in English).
 As Fuentes himself put it: “the English language after all, did not need another writer.”(6) One ought to assume that, in his view, the Spanish language was in desperate need of another writer.
 And God said: let there be Fuentes, and he saw that Carlos was good.
-As late as 1991, in The Orange Tree, he returned to the discovery topic, though a fictional Jerónimo de Aguilar –one of the Spanish survivors of a shipwreck who Cortés found upon his arrival in Yucatán.
-Seen in the continuum of Fuentes’ essayism, Jerónimo works as his alter ego lost in the midst of unbounded stereotypes.
-Jerónimo talking: “I mean to say that I speak Spanish.
-It’s time to confess that I had to relearn it because after eight years among the Indians I lost it.
-Now with Cortes’s troops I rediscovered my own language, the one that flowed toward my lips from my Castilian mother’s breast.
-And I quickly learned Mexican, so I could speak to the Aztecs.”
-Which is as learning Latin to speak with the Latin Americans, but to be sure this is a minor literary license, understandable for a writer who is merely “ringing bells” for stereotypical views of Mexico, a search completed masterfully by the end of Jerónimo’s monologue: “but the La Malinche was always ahead of me.”
-(7)
+As late as 1991, in The Orange Tree, he returned to the discovery topic, though a fictional Jerónimo de Aguilar –one of the Spanish survivors of a shipwreck who Cortés

 Also in a fictional Martín Cortés –local son of the conqueror– once more Fuentes returns to the discovery as a leitmotiv, again playing the notes the world often wants to hear coming from Mexico, but this time around sandwiching the self-discovery between a sort Saturnino Herrán’s mestizos and an INEGI report(8): “I bless you, my mother [Malinche], I thank you for my dark skin, my liquid eyes, my heir like my father’s horse’s mane, my bare pubis, my short height… my face lost amid the dark skinned human tide, subjected as I am the majority.”(9) The statistical conclusion re-locates the speech in resignation: I’m okay with the local, the real, the authentic.
 The recurrent topic of the self-discovery was a wonderful resource to rhetorically inhabit both a zoom-out cosmopolitism and a zoom-in localism.
 For the discovery implies a cosmopolitan viewer who time and time again found or re-found himself Mexican, local.
 In Fuentes such self-discovery became often the proof of his profound cosmopolitanism.
 Having read Borges’ essays, he knew that an Arabian writer needed not to write about camels.
 And yet, Fuentes talked about many Mexican camels, not because he was not Mexican enough –whatever that may be–, but because his camels meant to be no-camels just because they have been touched by his cosmopolitan discovery/self-discovery magic.
 But camels they were, “memez quintaesenciada,” as Josep Pla would have put it.
 Or so they look like to me in a 21st century rereading.